enino84/TEDA/README.md

 To enhance the learning experience, **TEDA** is built around **toy models** that exhibit chaotic behavior under specific configurations.
 These models are ideal for experimenting with and validating various Data Assimilation (DA) techniques in a hands-on, controlled setting.

-Currently, TEDA includes the **Lorenz 96 model** (40 variables), a well-known benchmark in DA research.
+Currently, TEDA includes the **Lorenz 96 model** (40 variables), a well-known benchmark in DA research, and a **2D barotropic quasi-geostrophic (QG) model** with spectral dynamics and periodic boundary conditions.

 > 📌 *Support for other classic chaotic systems like the Duffing equation and Lorenz 63 may be added in future versions.*